Development Program

 Get matched with an expert

-The next hurdle for an effective development plan is to locate a quality mentor, coach, or expert.
+The next hurdle for an effective development plan is to locate a quality mentor, or coach- a domain expert.
 The problem here is the same as with the identification stage – because most programs can only deal with general needs, they also provide mentors who are generalists.
-In comparison, Growthspace uses technology to locate mentors with a successful track record of supplying instruction in the precise area of development that is required.
+In comparison, Growthspace uses technology to locate experts with a successful track record of supplying instruction in the precise area of development that is required.

 Measure business impact